 Formerly the Chief AML Officer for Canada’s most international bank, he oversaw all aspects of Scotiabank’s anti-money laundering, counter-terrorism financing, and sanctions programs, encompassing 3,115 branches and offices worldwide.
 He coordinates AML compliance for major business lines, supports line management in assessing and managing money laundering and other risks, and develops standards, procedures, training, and monitoring and surveillance programs.
 He has over 30 years experience in the financial services and compliance fields, and has held a variety of progressively senior roles in retail banking, business banking, internal audit and compliance functions.

-Barry Koch, Counsel to the Investigation Division, New York County District Attorney’s Office
+Barry Koch, Former Counsel to the Investigation Division, New York County District Attorney’s Office

-Becki LaPorte, VP, Network Compliance, AML Compliance Officer, AIG
+Becki LaPorte, VP & AML Compliance Officer, Advisor Group

 Paul Pelletier, Member, Mintz, Levin, Cohn, Ferris, Glovsky & Popeo, Washington, DC